ChopGrad: Pixel-Wise Losses for Latent Video Diffusion via Truncated Backpropagation: Conclusion

 \section{Conclusion}

 We introduce \textit{ChopGrad}, a truncated backpropagation approach that enables pixel-wise supervision at high resolutions and long durations in latent video diffusion models with causal caching.
 In architectures where the decoder is finetuned (e.g. \cite{wang2025mirage}) this capability is required, while in others it leads to significantly improved results (bottom of Table \ref{tab:results_splat}).
-Applications of such architectures trained with pixel-wise losses are numerous, including but not limited to single-step model distillation \cite{dmd}, enhancement of neural rendered scenes \cite{wu2025difix3d, chen2024mvsplat360}, image translation \cite{pix2pixturbo}, video super-resolution \cite{chen2025dove}, and controlled driving video generation \cite{ljungbergh2025r3d2, wang2025mirage}.
+Applications of such models trained with pixel-wise losses are numerous, including single-step model distillation \cite{dmd}, enhancement of neural rendered scenes \cite{wu2025difix3d, chen2024mvsplat360}, image translation \cite{pix2pixturbo}, video super-resolution \cite{chen2025dove}, and controlled driving video generation \cite{ljungbergh2025r3d2, wang2025mirage}.

 By analyzing latent temporal locality, we demonstrate that long-range gradient dependencies in causal video autoencoders decay exponentially, allowing gradients to be truncated without compromising performance.
-This insight allows for efficient fine-tuning of high-resolution, long-duration video diffusion models using perceptual losses that were previously intractable due to recursive activation accumulation.
+This insight enables efficient fine-tuning of high-resolution, long-duration video diffusion models using perceptual losses that were previously intractable due to recursive activation accumulation.